massoncheg/forgejo-docs/docs/user/code-search.md

 The following options are currently available for code search while using `git-grep`.

 - **Match**: Perform an exact match on the provided expression.
-- **Union**: Conduct a union match, returning results that contain atleast one of the specified keywords.
-For example, a search query containing `hello world` will yeild results with either `hello` or `world`.
+- **Union**: Conduct a union match, returning results that contain at least one of the specified keywords.
+For example, a search query containing `hello world` will yield results with either `hello` or `world`.
-- **RegExp**: Utilize the provided regular expression to perform a pettern-based match (matches will not be highlighted).
+- **RegExp**: Utilize the provided regular expression to perform a pattern-based match (matches will not be highlighted).

 ## Scope